hailanzs/contactless-mat-id/README.md

 # Contactless Material Identification with Millimeter Wave Vibrometry
-This is the processing and training code for RFVibe.
+This repository contains the training, processing and data capture code for RFVibe.
+More detailed installation and running instructions are detailed below.

 ## Requirements
 - Computer with GPU that runs Cuda
 - at leaset 50 GB of space for dataset